Employer Recruitment Policies & Guidelines

 Third party recruiters are agencies, organizations or individuals recruiting candidates for employment opportunities other than for their own needs.
 Third party recruiters using WGU Career & Professional Development are expected to follow the same policies and procedures established for recruiters representing their own organization.
 In addition, third party recruiters are expected to adhere to several specific practices to ensure open and accurate communication with WGU students and alumni.

-Career Services will provide assistance to third party agencies only when a third party recruiter meets the following conditions:
+Career & Professional Development will provide assistance to third party agencies only when a third party recruiter meets the following conditions:

 - Meets the NACE and EEOC policies and laws described above